Leofltt/Kairos/README.md

    - `p5` = reverb send (0-1)
    - `p6` = delay send (0-1)

-3. Implementing instrument data structure:
+3. Implementing instruments data structures:

    - Each new instrument implemented in the `kairos.csd` file need to be also implemented in the file `Instrument.hs` following the example of the instruments already implemented.
    - After that the new instrument need to be added to the `defaultOrc` function if we want the new instrument to be automatically added to the orchestra on boot.